openfisca/openfisca-doc/openfisca-web-api/input-output-data.md

 Every person has to belong to one of each group entity (e.g. household).
 Every person in a group entity needs a role (e.g. parent)

-> For example, if you wish to run a calculation on 2 households.
-One composed of to adults, the other of one adult and one child.
+> For example, if you wish to run a calculation on 2 households:
+> - Household_1 is composed of two adults;
+> - Household_2 is composed of one adult and one child.

 ```json